koalacreations/kCharge-Control/backend/API Specification.md

 * `deviceManufacturer` and `deviceModel` are both optional and can be a string or `null`.
 Used for display purposes.
 * `channels` specify the number of channels that can be controlled and are expected when reporting status.
 * `charge` and `discharge` specify if the device supports charging or discharging but the rate is not configurable.
-* `configurableCharge` and `configurableDischarge` specify if the device supports charging or discharging at a configurable rate.
+* `configurableChargeCurrent` and `configurableDischargeCurrent` specify if the device supports charging or discharging at a configurable current.
+* `configurableChargeVoltage` and `configurableDischargeVoltage` specify if the device supports charging or discharging with a configurable voltage cutoff.
 * The `deviceId` is not needed in other packets because the server keeps track of each socket connection separately.

 --